-- BIM Coordination – created to ease the identification and resolution of problems between different disciplines engaged in the project.
+- BIM Coordination – created to ease the identification and resolution of problems between different disciplines engaged in the project

-- Change Visualization – used to help visualize changes between different versions of project plans.
+- Change Visualization – used to help visualize changes between different versions of project plans

-- Deliverable Coordination – created to improve the scheduling of milestones and effectively track and manage project progress.
+- Deliverable Coordination – created to improve the scheduling of milestones and effectively track and manage project progress

-- Issue Management – this feature is used to identify, track, and resolve issues from start to finish.
+- Issue Management – this feature is used to identify, track, and resolve issues from start to finish

-- Quality Management – a tool created to standardize the quality measurement and management workflows and easily assign and resolve issues.
+- Quality Management – a tool created to standardize the quality measurement and management workflows and easily assign and resolve issues

-- RFIs and Submittals – this module is used for the creation, management, distribution, and approval of submittals packages.
+- RFIs and Submittals – this module is used for the creation, management, distribution, and approval of submittals

 These modules can be pieced together to make a custom solution, or they can be purchased in one of BIM 360’s bundled products.
-BIM 360’s different products are BIM 360 Docs, BIM 360 Build, BIM 360 Design, BIM 360 Glue, BIM 360 Layout, BIM 360 Ops, or BIM 360 Plan – each of which are tailored to specific users and purposes.
+BIM 360’s different products are BIM 360 Docs, BIM 360 Build, BIM 360 Design, BIM 360 Glue, BIM 360 Layout, BIM 360 Ops, or BIM 360 Plan — each of which is tailored to specific users and purposes.

 Plangrid’s software is accessible from any device with a web browser.
 This is the ideal way for Mac users to access Plangrid, but for Windows, Android, and iOS users, Plangrid has custom apps for each platform.